 The Rube Goldberg Institute is right to stress that the invention cartoons, while definitive, were only one slice of a longer body of work.
 Goldberg created comic strips, pursued editorial cartooning, wrote, sculpted, and became a broad public figure.
 Britannica notes that by 1938 he had shifted into editorial cartooning and later won the 1948 Pulitzer Prize for a warning cartoon about atomic weapons.

 That turn matters because it complicates the common image.
-Goldberg was not only the whimsical doodler of impossible gadgets.
+Goldberg was more than the whimsical doodler of impossible gadgets.
 He also understood political fear and public rhetoric.
 The same eye that found comedy in needless technical procedure could also find danger in modern power.

 That second career also helps explain why his invention cartoons do not read as empty whimsy.
 They were part of a larger sensibility shaped by newspapers, civic argument, and a strong appetite for exaggeration in the service of recognition.
 He was not mocking invention from outside modernity.
 He was living inside the machine age and choosing ridicule as one way to stay sane within it.